thenetcircle/dino/ROADMAP.md

 * search
     - full-text search using elasticsearch
     - storage app listening to message topics now also stores a copy in elasticsearch (previously only to cassandra/redis)
-* whisper
-    - identical to event "message", but set "verb" to "whisper" instead of "send"
-    - whisper logic, how to send to one in group?
-    - how to handle two targets? one is the room, the other is the user in the room